-6.2.1 Ingesting GFF3 Annotation Data
+9.2.1 Ingesting GFF3 Annotation Data

 Like any other Spark data source, reading GFF3 files using Glow's gff data source can be done in a single line of code.
-As an example, we can ingest the annotations of the Homo Sapiens genome assembly GRCh38.p13 from a GFF3 file (obtained from RefSeq ftp site) as shown below.
-Here, we have also filtered the annotations to chromosome 22 in order to use the resulting annotations_df DataFrame (Fig. 6.6) in continuation of our example.
+As an example, we can ingest the annotations of the Homo Sapiens genome assembly GRCh38.p13 from a GFF3 file.
+Here, we have also filtered the annotations to chromosome 22 in order to use the resulting annotations_df DataFrame (Fig. 9.6) in continuation of our example.
 The annotations_df alias is for the same purpose as well.